scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 }
 ```

 The above config is absurd because "min" is greater than "max" - what a contradiction!
-It seems like we could write a CUE file to check for these kind of mistakes:
+It seems like we could write a CUE file to check for these kinds of mistakes:

 ```cue
 min: *0 | number